Sohampatel26/PromptPowerSQL/README.md

 # PromptPowerSQL
-Execute SQL Queries on your data  using NLP and LLMs.
+Execute SQL Queries on your data  using NLP with LLMs.